San Telmo Market & La Boca

 For desert, we had the Dulce de Leche Lava Cake.
 As expected, it was wonderful.

 After dinner, we headed out to Presedente Bar.
 We had heard about a drink they make with Van Goghs Starry Night painted on the egg white foam of a drink.
 We ordered the Starry night drink and the Pantegonia Fix.
-Bo the were delicious.
+Both the were delicious.
 The painting on the drink was amazing.
 You could see all the details of the buildings from the painting in the drink.
 See photo below.

 Van Gogh’s Starry Night on egg white of a cocktail.